flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 The flyPad pushback system provides comfortable pushback from within the cockpit using buttons or controllers and the built-in map.

+!!! tip
+    Use your controller's rudder and elevator axis to steer!

 ### Pushback System On/Off